yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part1.markdown

 # Spring Integration
 All XAP components can be wired and configured with the application using corresponding Spring Beans.

-The GigaSpaces Spring Integration supports:
+{%vbar title=The GigaSpaces Spring Integration supports:%}

 - Spring Automatic Transaction Demarcation
 - Spring Data